knowsshit/ISCP.ahk/README.md

 #^+Del::ISCP("OSDEXIT")		; OSD back/exit
 #^+q::ISCP("OSDQUICK")		; OSD quick menu

+; Retrieving info is not implemented here yet (Socket.ahk fails to receive data from the AVR) ; but you can connect to tcp port 60128 of your AVR and see the info there using putty/netcat/telnet
+#^+a::ISCP("IFAQSTN") ; Get info about the audio signal
+#^+v::ISCP("IFVQSTN") ; Get info about the video signal

 ; Find more commands by searching online!
 ; https://github.com/mkulesh/onpc/tree/master/doc got some extensive lists